 Reasons why you should fertilize olive trees:

-- Fertilizer will supplement the lack of nutrients in the soil
+- Fertilizers will supplement the lack of nutrients in the soil.

 Not only the tree will be healthy, but you’ll also be happy with the results of fertilization.
 When olive trees grow properly, without some diseases, and bear plenty of fruit every year, we, olive growers, are the happiest.
 We’ll get a bunch of fruit, with which we can make olive oil and other products made of olives.